Nekroze/drydock/README.rst

 A Docker cluster construction utility.

-Dry Dock allows simple configuration file to be constructed into a cluster of docker containers.
-This tool can automatically configure reverse proxying with nginx and handle exposing ports through the host as required.
+Dry Dock can convert a simple configuration file into a Dockerfile and accomponying files that when built will run a cluster of docker containers that will automatically setup with reverse proxying, exposure of ports and even persistant storage to allow for easy future upgrading by simply rebuilding the DryDock Dockerfile!

 Features
 --------

-* Docker cluster provisioning
+* Automatic Docker cluster provisioning
+* Nginx reverse proxy configuration with HTTPS/SSL support